 The scope was used by the PTT, (the former Dutch Post, Telephone and Telegraph company) .

 The biggest problem was the high voltage.
-Just a tip if you have original schematics, I scan a part, enlarge it and print it.
-Sometimes clean it up a bit.
+Just a tip if you have original schematics.
+Scan a part, enlarge it and print it.
+Sometimes I clean it up a bit.
 Then print it and use it, you can write on it and print a new one whenever you want.

-I removed al parts from the EHT and tested them seperate.
-Caps for the usual things like C, DF, and DC leakage.
+I removed al parts from the EHT and tested the caps separate for the usual things like C, DF, and DC leakage.
 Resistors for resistance (duh) and the semiconductors on a curvetracer.
 Pencil tubes on a tubetester.
 The high voltage was to low because all the HV “doorknob” capacitors turned out to be leaking.
 Some as much as 500 uA at 500V.

 After replacing the low voltage caps the tube had a good intensity.
 That is, for a short time, after that the trace got dim and the transformer very hot.
 It pulled more as 800 mA primair, 3 times what it should be.
 That is why I measured the doorknobs.
 I used a 6 mA 0-2000V HP photomultiplier powersupply and an AVO 8 to measure the current.